daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - A requirement specification in terms of a `prefix` and `level`.
 Together they fully specify how the requirements in the document will look like.
 A document with level `SWL` and prefix `TEST` will have requirements of the form `REQ-TEST-SWL-1`.
 - An optional parent.
-If there is a parent document, it contains also a `prefix` and `level` with the specification of the parent so that requirements can be linked from children to parent.
-The parent may also include source and destination attribute filters to enforce linking on a subset of requirements.
-The parent also implies a `Parents` attribute with a filter for the requirement specification of the parent will be added to the schema of the document.
+If requirements can be linked to parent requirements, this field contains one or more link specifications containing a `prefix` and `level` of the parent, plus optional source and destination attribute filters to enforce linking on a subset of requirements.
+The parent also implies a `Parents` attribute will be added to the schema of the document.
-- An optional parents.
-If multiple parent links need to be specified.
 - An implementation, which consists of separated matchers for both code and tests.
 It accepts the following parameters:
   - `codeParser`: The selected code parser.
 Defaults to `ctags`.
 Available values are `ctags` and `clang`.